 “I had no one to sit with at lunch and then I couldn’t find anyone to play with at recess.
 Everyone ran away from me.”

 Of course, this type of statement sends a Jewish mom running to find a therapist.
 (For my kid, if not for myself).
 But I am not the same person I was before I did ludicrous amounts of research for my book on bullying, and I instantly recalled a conversation I had with Michael Thompson, author of Raising Cain and Mom, They’re Teasing Me, among others.

 “Don’t interview for pain,” Thompson told me.
 “Don’t ask questions that lead your child to tell a story of victimization.
 Find a way for her to tell a story of strength and solutions.
 And do not ask every single day how things went that day.”

 With that in mind, I bit my tongue and avoided asking the outright questions, “What happened?
 Did you have a fight with someone?
 Who did your friends sit with at lunch?”

 Instead, I asked her what her favorite part of her lunch was (Hershey kisses).
 “Did anyone else at your table have a chocolate dessert?”
 I asked, and she explained that all of her friends were crowded together at another table and they said there was no room for her, so she went to a different table and sat on a bench by herself.

 “That happens sometimes,” I mused.
 “It isn’t very fun, but it gives you a chance to find someone new to talk to.
 Your whole class can’t fit at one table, so there must have been some people at the second table sitting across from you on the other bench.”

 There were.
 She named a few kids who she doesn’t hang out with much, and my guess is she retreated into her own world while she ate.

-“Well, Katie,” I suggested, “If you find yourself at a table with them again, what is something you would like to talk about?”
+“Well, K,” I suggested, “If you find yourself at a table with them again, what is something you would like to talk about?”